mrec/blog/content/about/_index.md

 ## Format

 The format is going to be fairly minimalistic.
 I love the concept and values of the [quiet web](https://briankoberlein.com/tech/quiet-web/), and my ideal design for a webpage looks suspiciously like Reader View but with slightly more yaks.
-There will be absolutely no ads, trackers, analytics, cookies, or JavaScript.
+There will be absolutely no ads, trackers, analytics or cookies.
 Anything that's not subject matter should stay out of the way as far as possible.
+There's currently no JavaScript and I don't see that changing in the near or medium term, but I'm ambivalent about making this a hard-and-fast forever rule.
+For some topics interactivity makes for a [better presentation](https://ciechanow.ski/mechanical-watch/) of the subject matter, and sometimes it might make more sense to do that inline rather than in a linked demo.

 I do like HTML's newish `<details>` element as a way to capture optional digressions without breaking the flow of the main topic.
 I think of these as sub-yaks, fractally budding from the Great Universal Mandelyak.
 I still have some lingering concerns about feed reader support, but I've started to see other blogs use them and so am taking the plunge.